araiff/MunchkinDungeon/README.md

 # MunchkinDungeon
-Munchkin Dungeon crawler in python 2.7
+Munchkin Dungeon crawler Version 1.0 in python 2.7

 Created to learn python, inspired by "Learn Python the Hard Way" Exercise 36